aurotripathy/training-with-noise-reduces-overfitting/README.md

-# Training With Noise to Reduces Overfitting
+# Training With Noise Reduces Overfitting

 This example illustrates the smoothing effects of training with input jitter.